 Through sharing their experiences of self isolation, Grace and Bethany are demonstrating the simultaneous relationship between the psychological and social implications of living with skin conditions.
 Their involvement in society seems like a justifiable trade for the comfort of knowing their skin will no longer be scrutinised, thus relieving them of embarrassment.
 This demonstrates how poor body image among women with skin conditions has the capability to significantly reduce their quality of life, through avoidant coping behaviours.
 However, the severity of Grace’s social isolation is diminished by herself, as she deems three months a short time to be physically bound to her house in shame of her skin.
 This reinforces the normalisation of such coping strategies, that threaten the well-being of these women.
 There were further instances of repressing such body image issues, through the development of an unhealthy relationship with alcohol.

-‘when your skin is s basically, erm, it it just doesn't help, so you just go out and get drunk’ (Grace, acne and psoriasis)
+‘when your skin is shit basically, erm, it it just doesn't help, so you just go out and get drunk’ (Grace, acne and psoriasis)

 Grace utilises alcohol as a short-term alleviation of her poor body image and a distraction from being superficially assessed.
-Evidently, this is a negative avoidant coping strategy, that may suggest an underlying desire to compensate for a lack of confidence, enforced through her skin condition.
+Evidently, this is a negative coping strategy, that may suggest an underlying desire to compensate for a lack of confidence, enforced through her skin condition.
 However, the root cause that influences such embarrassment in this group of young women with skin conditions, is explored in a separate theme.

 An unrealistic female beauty standard